Kristin M. Yee shares five thoughts about how Christ brings relief into our lives through our covenant relationship with God.

 Codes of behavior are not new or out-of-date.
 The BYU Honor Code fosters honesty, charity, purity, modesty, and commitment.

-This unique Thanksgiving message reminds us to be grateful for the blessings which are ours through the covenant established with our father Abraham.
+This unique Thanksgiving message reminds us to be grateful for our blessings through the covenant established with our father Abraham.

 We are the covenant people of God, and as such we have a great responsibility to live and share the gospel as we strive to fulfill His prophecies.